-After picking up your Avignon Pass at the tourist office, it would make sense to go straight to the Lapidaire Museum as your first museum visit.
-It is only a block away from the tourist office and is a good introduction to the early history of Avignon, before the coming of the Popes.
+The Lapidaire Museum is only a block away from the tourist office and is a good introduction to the early history of Avignon, before the coming of the Popes.
 (Location, aerial view and photo on monumentum.fr.)

 This mansion in the center of Avignon, just behind the Lapidaire Museum, was once the home of Jean and Paulette Angladon-Dubrujeaud, the heirs of a famous Parisian couturier and art collector, Jacques Doucet.
 The upper floor of the house has remained much as it was when the donors lived there, with a “medieval and Renaissance room”, an artist’s studio, a “Chinese room” and a living room with art works and 18th century furniture.